Humboldt Peak (14,064′), Sangre de Cristo Range

 Humboldt Peak is part of the Crestones in the rugged Sangre de Cristo mountain range.
-The Crestones are a cluster of 14er’s comprising Crestone Peak, Crestone Needle, Kit Carson Peak, Challenger Point, Humboldt Peak, and Columbia Point.
+The Crestones are a cluster of 14,000′ peaks comprising Crestone Peak, Crestone Needle, Kit Carson Peak, Challenger Point, Humboldt Peak, and Columbia Point.
 Humboldt Peak is the least difficult hike (difficult Class 2).
 The rest of the Crestone Group is Class 3, 4, and 5 climbing.

 Once near the lakes there will be Forest Service signs providing information on the area.
 Going NW (Humboldt Peak cutoff trail) at the junction, takes you to the Upper South Colony Lake.

 The trail climbs steeply to the ridge from the upper lake.
 Once on the ridge stay to the center for the safest scramble to the summit.
 The northern side is treacherous with a steep drop for most of the remaining route.

 Once on the false summit, head to the northeast to the true summit along large talus.